 Jennifer Cannon – Project Assistant

-Jennifer Cannon has been an assistant in the OECD’s Directorate for Education since 2003 and is currently the assistant to Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
+Jennifer Cannon has been an assistant in the OECD’s Directorate for Education and Skills since 2003 and is currently an assistant for Skills beyond School, the OECD review of postsecondary vocational education and training (VET).
 She was the assistant to Learning for Jobs, the OECD review of VET at secondary level prior to that.
 Before working with the OECD VET team, Jennifer worked as an assistant in the OECD’s Centre for Educational Research and Innovation (CERI).
 Jennifer is of British nationality.

 Viktoria Kis - Project Manager of work-based learning in VET

 Viktoria Kis is a policy analyst and manages the OECD’s project on Work-based Learning in Vocational Education and Training (VET).
 She has extensive experience of VET policy, having worked on the OECD reviews of upper secondary and postsecondary VET.
 She is a co-author of the OECD’s two main publications on VET policy: Learning for Jobs and Skills beyond School: Synthesis Report, which synthesise findings and policy messages drawn from reviews conducted between 2007 and 2014 around the world.
 She is the lead author of individual country reviews of upper secondary and/or postsecondary VET in eight countries.
 She has also worked on the OECD Survey of Adult Skills and is a co-author of the report Time for the U.S. to Reskill?
 (2013).
 Prior to this, she worked on the OECD Thematic Review of Tertiary Education.
 She holds an MSc in economics from Birkbeck College London, an MSc in educational research methodology from the University of Oxford and a Master’s degree in international affairs from Sciences Po Paris.
 She is a Hungarian and Vietnamese national.